dougthecook logo

 Preparation

-Normally, pizza dough takes about 2 1/2 hours.
+Normally, making pizza dough takes about 2 1/2 hours.
 In our experience, the real world often doesn't work that way.
 Many times, we simply decide to make pizza late in the day (or after work), and don't have the time for the full 2 1/2 hour rise.

 Luckily, pizza dough can be rushed -- without too much damage.
 In fact, you can synchronize your dough with firing your oven.
 Try to give both 90 minutes.
 If you really want pizza tonight, and it's late, you can do both in an hour.